The 5 Stages of the Mobile App Development Workflow

 - Integration of Features and Functionalities: Combining the front and back end brings everything together for a seamless user experience.

-- Testing and Quality Assurance: We discussed the importance of various testing types, including unit, integration, and user acceptance testing, making sure your app performs flawlessly.
+- Testing and Quality Assurance: We discussed the importance of testing types, including unit, integration, and user acceptance testing, to ensure your app performs flawlessly.

 - Deployment and Launch: Getting your app into app stores means understanding submission guidelines, deploying effective marketing strategies, and continuously monitoring user feedback.